Cookape Review: Free Instagram Followers – Worth It or Risky?

 How Cookape Works

-Cookape positions itself as an Instagram growth tool.
-The process usually looks like this:
+Cookape markets itself as a free Instagram growth tool.
+The typical flow looks like this:

 Domain Variations & Fake Copies